iveksl2/goodcode/README.md

 - **Design Patterns**
  1. i.
-Some edvidence exists merely documenting presence of design patterns may reduce implementation time & improve program specification correctness.[1]
+Some evidence exists merely documenting presence of design patterns may reduce implementation time & improve program specification correctness.[1]
      ii.
 Weak but significant evidence exists certain patterns reduce errors in pattern relavant maintenance tasks[2][3]
      iii.
 Design Patterns allow for better / more distributed communication among the team when members share pattern knowledge.
 [4]
      *Note*: Per Vokac et al. "design patterns are not universally good or bad, but must be used in a way that